jasp-stats/jasp-desktop/Resources/Help/analyses/ldnegbinomial.md

 ### Parameters

-- &phi;, p: The Negative binomial distribution is specified using the number of successes and probability of success parameters
+- &phi;, p: The negative binomial distribution is parametrized with the number of successes and chance of success parameters.
-- &phi;, &mu;: The Negative binomial distribution is specified using the dispersion and mean parameters
+- &phi;, &mu;: The negative binomial distribution is parametrized using the dispersion and mean parameters.

 ### Display